mirage/mirage-www/data/wiki/hello-world.md

 `start` function for our `noop` unikernal but return an `Lwt` promise for a `unit` value.

-Before we can build even our `noop` unikernel, we must define its configuration.
-That is, we need to tell Mirage what OCaml module contains the `start` entry point.
+Before we can build our `noop` unikernel, we must define its configuration telling Mirage what OCaml module contains the `start` entry point.
 We do this by writing a `config.ml` file that sits next to our `unikernel.ml` file: